 In the economic sector, a key factor is the long-term engagement of German companies, which have made substantial investments there (so far a total of more than 4 billion euros), especially in large plant construction in the petrochemical sector.
-A bilateral investment promotion and protection agreement entered into force in 2010, further improving the overall business conditions for German companies.
-A new double taxation agreement has been under negotiation since January 2014.
+A bilateral investment promotion and protection agreement entered into force in 2010.

 In development cooperation, Trinidad and Tobago has indirect ties to Germany through German agreements with the Caribbean Community CARICOM, cooperation focusing mainly on the promotion of renewable energy and adaptation to climate change.
-Since 2011, Trinidad and Tobago has no longer been classed as a developing country and official bilateral development cooperation has therefore been terminated.
+Trinidad and Tobago has not been classed as a developing country since 2011; official bilateral development cooperation has therefore been terminated.

 Higher education partnerships between the University of the West Indies (UWI) and German universities, including Flensburg, Dresden, Wolfenbüttel and Kiel Universities, have been progressing well.
-Since September 2013, there has been a master’s programme in Renewable Energy Technology in Trinidad, which is supported by lecturers from Flensburg.
 The state vocational training institute MIC is working with the Aachen Chamber of Crafts and Trade on dual system training courses in the field of automotive engineering.